terascope/teraslice/docs/packages/data-mate/functions.md

 ### `toTitleCase` (FIELD_TRANSFORM)

-> Converts one or more words into a space separated word with each word starting with a capital letter
+> Converts one or more words into a whitespace separated word with each word starting with a capital letter

 ### `toUpperCase` (FIELD_TRANSFORM)